Hashimov-Abbas/AbbasHashimov_Portfolio/README.md

 # AbbasHashimov_Portfolio
 Welcome to my portfolio!
 This repository contains a selection of my work, demonstrating my skills, knowledge, and experience.
-This portfolio showcases my work in areas such as:
+Most of the projects correspond to those displayed on my CV This portfolio showcases my work in areas such as:

 Data analysis and visualization